 Each student is expected to regularly attend and actively participate in classroom discussions and any on-line discussion forums assigned.
 Group discussions and analysis of course topics will be a key component of learning throughout the term.
 Students are expected to attend all classes, having prepared for class by reading the assigned readings ahead of time and actively participate in group discussions.
 The skills needed to participate effectively in class and present your ideas are the same skills required to be effective in the business world.
 If external circumstances or illness prevent you from attending or adequately preparing for a class, please let the professor know.
-The instructor may reduce a student's mark by a letter grade (i.e. B to B-) if a student's participation is inadequate (in addition to the direct effect on the round table and participation portion of the grade).
+The instructor may reduce a student's mark by a letter grade (i.e. B to B-) if a student's participation is inadequate (in addition to the direct effect on the round table portion of the grade).
+Students are to be on time for class and refrain from the use of electronics with the exception of tablets or laptops for note-taking or direct classroom activities.
+The use of electronics for personal activities is not permitted - out of respect for fellow classmates and the instructor.